janko/image_processing/README.md

 helper methods needed to resize and process images.

-Currently, existing attachment gems (like Paperclip, CarrierWave, Refile, Dragonfly, ActiveStorage, and others) implement their own custom image helper methods.
+Currently, existing attachment gems (like Paperclip, CarrierWave, Refile, Dragonfly, Active Storage, and others) implement their own custom image helper methods.
 But why?
 That's not very DRY, is it?

 Let's be honest.
 Image processing is a dark, mysterious art.
 So we want to